 Because of the varied needs of the job role, a company has specific expectations from a candidate during campus placement.
-You’ll learn what your potential employer values via qualification, and you’ll be able to emphasis those abilities on your resume accordingly.
+Therefore, you’ll learn what your potential employer values via qualification, and you’ll be able to emphasize those abilities on your resume accordingly.

 Organizations set up presentations showcasing their business and specialty during the first round of a Campus Placement.
-It gives you a brief history of what the group has done, accomplished, or intends to do.
+It gives you a brief history of what the group has done, accomplished, or intended.
 Take careful notes and ask pertinent questions.

-This is another screening method used by companies to reject candidates in campus placement.
+It is another screening method companies use to reject candidates for campus placement.
 A group conversation is one in which you must discuss a subject with a group of pupils.
 It allows employers to assess your communication abilities, clarity of thinking, and leadership qualities.

 Several organizations use aptitude tests and other types of written testing to select candidates.
-The bulk of these exams evaluate your technical competence as well as basic skills such as problem-solving, decision making, and critical thinking.
+The bulk of these exams evaluates your technical competence and basic skills such as problem-solving, decision making, and critical thinking.

 - What are your strong points and weak points?